jxjo/Xoptfoil2/README.md

 ![XO2](images/Xoptfoil2.png "Xoptfoil2")

 # Xoptfoil2 - The Airfoil Optimizer
-A program to optimize an airfoil based on its aerodynamic characteristics.
+Optimize an airfoil based on its aerodynamic characteristics.

-Xoptfoil2 is the successor of Xoptfoil and Xoptfoil-JX, which is a branch of the original Xoptfoil.
+Xoptfoil2 is the successor of Xoptfoil and Xoptfoil-JX, which is a branch of the original, awesome Xoptfoil by Daniel Prosser.

 >[!NOTE]
 >The current status of the project is *in development*.